bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 is also for Android Developers.md

 There are many more improvements on this release, but I wanted to highlight some that are more focused to Android development.
 The first one of them is that now you can enable the support with the Jack compiler by using: `jackOptions { true }`.
 Google has announced they are deprecating Jack toolchain, but if you were using it for Java 8, this may be helpful for you until the final version of Android Studio 2.4 is released.
-Also, there’s <strong>a new intention that will use</strong> `@JvmOverloads` <strong>to implement the constructors of a custom view</strong>, which literally allows to implement custom view constructors in one line (well, one really long line) by using one constructor and default values for arguments:
+Also, there’s **a new intention that will use** `@JvmOverloads` **to implement the constructors of a custom view**, which literally allows to implement custom view constructors in one line (well, one really long line) by using one constructor and default values for arguments:

 {% raw %}
 <p></p>